 Two resources for Made in USA holiday decorations:

 Bronners, with items starting at $5.

-Christmas Treasures, including scented potpourri and carved wooden accessories
+Christmas Treasures, including scented potpourri and carved wooden accessories, and offers FREE shipping.

 Sadly, the company named A Christmas Ornament Co., which we have featured in the past, is no longer in business.

 Nortons USA no longer has a Made in USA page of holiday items, so we have deleted the link to them for 2020